marcinofulus/iCSEbook1/school/source/abitur/2014/en/gebrochenrational.rst

 .. admonition:: Problem 2

-  A motorboat drives with constant speed along a river.
-First, the boat travels a distance of 10 km down the river and afterwards the same way up the river.
-The proper speed denotes the speed with which the boat would travel on resting water.
+  A motorboat cruises with constant motor power along a river.
+First, the boat travels a distance of 10 km down the river before returning the same way up the river.
+The proper speed denotes the speed with which the boat would travel on water at rest.

-  The following model describes the boat with a constant proper speed and the water of the river with a constant speed of :math:`5\frac{\mathrm{km}}{\mathrm{h}}`.
-The time needed to turn the boat's dircetion will be neglected.
+  In the following, it shall be assumed that the proper speed of the boat be constant and the water of the river flows at a constant speed of :math:`5\frac{\mathrm{km}}{\mathrm{h}}`.
+The time needed for the transposition maneuver shall be neglected.

-  The total time for both ways of the boat's journey (in hours) are given by the term
+  The total time (in hours) for the boat's roundtrip, within the model, is given by the term

   .. math::